microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12HelloWorld/src/HelloTextureModified/RenderPassAuthoring.md

 ```

 Shader bytecode is represented consistently as `{data, size}` and grouped as `GraphicsPipelineShaders` in pipeline definitions and registration helpers.
+Scene pipelines use their own definition structs as well, so pipeline keys, input layouts, shaders, and formats are grouped before materialization.

 That definition is in `LoadAssets()` and is materialized by `RegisterFullscreenPipelines()`.
 It flows through `RegisterFullscreenPipeline(baseDesc, definition)`, which creates the fullscreen PSO desc, calls `PipelineId(definition.name)`, then stores the created PSO in `m_pipelineRegistry.Create(...)`.